 Chris Tong has served as a director of the Company and Targa since January 2006.
 Mr. Tong is a director of Cloud Peak Energy Inc. He served as Senior Vice President and Chief Financial Officer of Noble Energy, Inc. from January 2005 until August 2009.
-He also served as Senior Vice President and Chief Financial Officer of Noble Energy, Inc. from January 2005.
-Until August 2009.
-He also served as Senior Vice President and Chief Financial Officer for Subsidiaries, including Tejas Gas Corp.
-Acadian Gas Corporation and Transok, Inc., all of which were wholly-owned subsidiaries of Tejas Cas Corporation.
+He also served as Senior Vice President and Chief Financial Officer for Magnum Hunter Resources, Inc. from August 1997 until December 2004.
+Prior thereto, he was Senior Vice President of Finance of Tejas Acadian Holding Company and its subsidiaries, including Tejas Gas Corp., Acadian Gas Corporation and Transok, Inc., all of which were wholly-owned subsidiaries of Tejas Gas Corporation.
 Mr. Tong held these positions from August 1996 until August 1997, and had served in other treasury positions with Tejas since August 1989.
 Mr. Tong brings a breadth and depth of experience as a chief financial officer in the energy industry, a financial executive, a director of another public company and member of another audit committee.
 He brings significant financial, capital markets and energy industry experience to the board and in his position as the chairman of our Audit Committee.
 We expect that Mr. Tong will be an independent director for purposes of NYSE listing requirements.